The majority of the councillors had previously been

 present was Councillor Greenshill, Chairman of the

-cinema, in the form of the Clifton, which stood on
+the form of the Clifton, which stood on the

-years it was very successful, but in 1963 it closed
+years the Clifton was very successful, but in 1963 it closed

 St. Chad's Church and Coseley